Table of Contents

 0 MIGRATION_THREADS_POOL_SIZE 1 Maximum number of concurrent worker threads the migration engine can use on the PostgreSQL instance.
 All migration tasks share this thread pool.

 1 WAIT_SECONDS_AFTER_ITERATION 3 Fixed delay (seconds) inserted after completion of each migration iteration before the next one can start.
-Prevents excessive iteration spawning on small/fast tables.
+Prevents excessive spawning of iterations on small/fast tables.

 2 USE_MODIFICATION_STATISTICS_MODE ON Enables fast-skip optimization using Oracle’s modification statistics (`ALL_TAB_MODIFICATIONS`, `ALL_TAB_STATISTICS`, etc.).
 Skips tables with no recorded changes since last iteration.
 Requires appropriate FLASHBACK / SELECT privileges on Oracle system views.